gallenc/solent2Public/README.md

 You should open your own personal github account and FORK this repository into your own account.
 This will give you your own copy to work with and a backup of your work on github.
-PLEASE NOTE, while github is very reliable, you should also keep a backup copy of your repo in case anything goes wrong.
+PLEASE NOTE, while github is very reliable, you should also keep a local backup copy of your repo in case anything goes wrong.

 To create a fork of this repository
 1. sign in to your own github account